 What is Best Coffee for French press?

-I would like to explain to you a little about which coffee you can use in a french press the next time you need to make a fresh cup of coffee for breakfast.
+I want to explain to you a little about which coffee you can use in a french press the next time you need to make a fresh cup of coffee for breakfast.

 There are many ways to brew coffee.

 Coffee can be brewed in many different ways, and just like with grills, there will always be people who swear by one or the other brewing method.

 Whether you are mostly into regular filter coffee or love the smell of freshly ground coffee in a french press, it is largely a matter of preference.

 But if you have the courage to try something other than the usual filter coffee, then thee french press is a sensible step up – both in terms of taste and challenge.